To connect Looker to Amazon Aurora MySQL, follow the instructions found on the documentation page for connecting to MySQL on Amazon RDS.

 read_only parameter to

-0 to make the MySQL replica writable, as described on this documentation page.
+0 to make the MySQL replica writable, as described in our documentation on RDS and temporary tables.

 If you don’t want to grant write access to the database, you can copy and paste the derived table SQL into the